mraffonso/randpass/README.md

 ## Development

-To develop randpass you'll need [Crystal](https://crystal-lang.org/) installed.
-That should be the only dependency.
+To develop randpass you'll need [Crystal](https://crystal-lang.org/) which is the only requirement.

 ## Testing